 The 2010 Silver Eagle (Buy on eBay) was first available as a bullion coin on January 19, 2010.
-Although the status of collector versions of the coin were in doubt for much of the year, the US mint eventually confirmed the availability of the 2010 Proof Silver Eagle (Buy on eBay) and began accepting orders on November 19, 2010.
+Although the status of collector versions of the coin were in doubt for much of the year, the United States Mint eventually confirmed the availability of the 2010 Proof Silver Eagle (Buy on eBay) and began accepting orders on November 19, 2010.

 The initial availability of the bullion coins took place later than usual.
 Typically, coins bearing the forthcoming year’s date are produced in November or December of the preceding year.
 This allows authorized purchasers to place orders for the coins in December for delivery in the first week of January.
 Amidst a resurgence in demand for bullion coins, the U.S. Mint continued production of 2009-dated coins through year end.
 This resulted in a delay of the full scale production of 2010-dated coins, pushing back the release schedule.